-This service is a great option for college sports fans because it includes Big Ten Network, CBS Sports Network, and SEC Network.
+This service is a great option for college sports fans because it includes ACC Network, Big Ten Network, CBS Sports Network, and SEC Network.

 Many channels allow you to rewind to the beginning of a show, even if you join late—one of our favorite features.
-You also get access to Hulu’s entire streaming library, including their original shows like Casual and The Handmaid’s Tale], The Act, Ramy, Shrill, and Pen15.
+You also get access to Hulu’s entire streaming library, including their original shows like [The Handmaid’s Tale], The Act, Ramy, Shrill, and Pen15.

 Read more in our full Hulu Live TV Review.

 Sling TV was the first company to offer a cord cutting service.
-It is the cheapest option $25 to have live sports and news, but it adds up quickly if you add additional channels or a DVR $5.
+It is the cheapest option ($30+) to have live sports and news, but it adds up quickly if you add additional channels or expanded DVR (+$5).